Harry45/Harry45.github.io/about.md

 <p align="justify"> I am currently enrolled for a Masters in Astrophysics and Space Science at the <a href="https://www.uct.ac.za/">University of Cape Town</a>.
 Having completed the coursework component of <a href="https://www.star.ac.za/">NASSP</a> (National Astrophysics and Space Science Programme), I am now completing the research part at <a href="https://www.aims.ac.za/">AIMS</a> under the supervison of <a href="https://cosmoaims.wordpress.com/2010/01/01/bruce-bassett/">Professor Bruce Bassett</a>.</p>

 ## Family
 <p align="justify">I have an elder brother, a cute little brother and a lovely, beautiful little sister.
 My parents, who are my best mentors, have been very helpful and supportive.
-As Henry Ward Beecher rightly said, "what a mother sings to the cradle goes all the way down to the coffin," my mother has provided me with both financial and moral support in all situations. </p>
+Moreover, as Henry Ward Beecher rightly said, "what a mother sings to the cradle goes all the way down to the coffin," my mother has provided me with both financial and moral support in all situations. </p>

 {% include image.html url="/images/Family_Picture.png" caption="My mother, myself with my little brother and my father.
 (2007)" width=420 align="left" %}